 There are many good examples of how groups of brands – often with their suppliers – collaborate around responsible sourcing, for instance AIM-Progress in the FMCG sector (fast-moving consumer goods).

-Communication is a key
+Communicating expectations is key

 Also important to understand, is that suppliers and factories in international supply chains are not necessarily intrinsically bad.
 They don’t, for example, employ forced or child labor to gain a competitive edge – it is much more complex than that, says Anna Harvey.